A campaign for Chicago's makers · 2026

 No infrastructure to fill it

-Chicago has no dedicated creative manufacturing studio bridging institutional access and independent production.
+Chicago has no dedicated maker space bridging institutional access and independent production.
 The resources exist inside schools and corporations — nowhere in between.

 Introducing